 6. New Cholesterol Guidelines Affect Statin Prescriptions

 New cholesterol guidelines were released this year that could double the number of people on statins.

 Unfortunately, statins like Lipitor are controversial because while they lower cholesterol, they also have serious side effects such as the development of Type 2 diabetes, muscle damage and liver damage.
 People injured by Lipitor filed lawsuits against Pfizer, the drug’s manufacturer.

 Drug manufacturer Boehringer Ingelheim Pharmaceuticals was fined $1 million for failing to preserve more than 500,000 documents linked to Pradaxa bleeding lawsuits.
 This year the number of pending lawsuits climbed to nearly 2,000 lawsuits claiming Boehringer failed to warn of the bleeding risk.

 The Affordable Care Act shined the spotlight on medical devices this year during the government shutdown.
 Medical device companies are bitterly fighting a medical device tax built into Obamacare.

 9. FDA Released Mobile App Guidelines

-The U.S. Food and Drug Administration (FDA) unveiled its long awaited guidelines for regulating mobile apps that function as medical devices.
+The U.S. Food and Drug Administration (FDA) unveiled its long-awaited guidelines for regulating mobile apps that function as medical devices.
 The FDA says they will not impede innovation and will regulate apps which may harm consumers if they malfunction.

-10. Welcome to Drugwatch Radio
+10. Welcome to Drugwatch Podcast

 The show’s host also appeared as an expert on several shows.
-Drugwatch Radio’s Twitter feed keeps followers up to date on the latest health information as well as upcoming shows.
+Drugwatch Podcast’s Twitter feed keeps followers up to date on the latest health information as well as upcoming shows.
 Stay tuned for upcoming shows.